vapormusic/widgetbot/README.md

 npm install -g yarn
 ```

-If you're a **macOS or Linux** user, of if you're on **Windows with the Git shell** installed, you can build all packages at once like this:
+If you're a **macOS or Linux** user, or if you're on **Windows with the Git shell** installed, you can build all packages at once like this:

 ```bash
 yarn build